AntoineBarczewski/lip_dp_sgd/README.md

 - Generate plots with error bars and standard deviations
 - Create a comprehensive summary report

+Please refer to section [For Reviewers: Quick Verification](#-for-reviewers-quick-verification) to quickly set up and perform few sanity checks of the code.

 ## 📁 Repository Structure

 ```